zonradkuse/covid-data-processing/README.md

 This project serves two purposes:
 1. Have a quick and easy way to play around with JHU's Covid-19 data
-2. Provide an easily accessible way to visualisations through a web interface
+2. Provide an easily accessible way to all visualisations through a web interface

 Host: tbd